aoloe/photoTweaker/README.md

   - add a constrained selection resizing
 - enable an effect without having to restart the program.
 - clear the selection after rotating
+- let the user define an order of the effects in the toolbar

 ## Further taks: